ipvm-wg/northstar/README.md

 - Interfaces open to extension
 - First-class P2P payments

-It is application agnostic, but intends to abstract concerns of locality away from the programmer.
+IPVM is application agnostic, but intends to abstract concerns of locality away from the programmer.

 ## Antigoals

-IPVM will not attempt to develop into a:
+IPVM will _not_ attempt to develop into a:

-- replacement of IPFS internals
+- replacement or upgrade of IPFS internals
 - high level language for distributed applications
 - custom Wasm runtime
 - blockchain or other global consensus mechanism

-IPVM's focus is on execution, networking, data flow, and safety.
+IPVM's focus is on execution, networking, data flow, and trust.
 It is important to make the internals debuggable and friendly where possible, but only when it doesn't conflict with the core aim at this layer: efficiency and abstracting away distributed systems concerns.

 IPVM's primary focus is on machines and efficiency.
 Human-friendliness is important, but many human-oriented features should be pushed into higher layers.
 These may include high-level APIs, language integration, etc.